-When Group sells a group of financial assets and simultaneously enters into an agreement to repurchase similar group of financial assets at an agreed price on future date under securitisation of such group of assets.
-Such arrangement is accounted for as a Sukuk liability and the underlying group of assets continues to be recognised in the Group's consolidated financial statements.
+When Group sells a group of financial assets and simultaneously enters into an agreement to repurchase similar group of financial assets at a fixed price on future date under securitization of such group of assets.
+Such arrangement is accounted for as a Sukuk liability and the underlying group of assets continues to be recognized in the Group's consolidated financial statements.